SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Analysis

 In order to see how the network uses the attention heads, we trained a small, 6-layer, 8-head Transformer on ListOps \citep{nangia2018listops, csordas2021ndr}.
-The reason for this choice is that small, algorithmic tasks tend to be more interpretable compared to language models.
+The reason for this choice is that small, algorithmic tasks tend to be more interpretable compared to language modeling tasks.
 We also train a parameter-matched, 2-head {\nameshort} model.
 Both models achieve around 95\% accuracy on a held-out IID validation set, in contrast to the dense 2-head model, which saturates around 80\%.
 Note that ListOps is a classification task and does not use autoregressive masking.

-Following \citet{csordas2021ndr}, we visualize the maximum of attention heads for each layer, both for the standard Transformer (Fig. \ref{fig:att_standard_trafo_sum}) and {\nameshort} (Fig. \ref{fig:att_standard_moe_sum}).
+We visualize the maximum of attention heads for each layer, both for the standard Transformer (Fig.~\ref{fig:att_standard_trafo_sum}) and {\nameshort} (Fig.~\ref{fig:att_standard_moe_sum}).
 The attention maps are qualitatively similar.
-Note that the initialization and the learning dynamics are different for the two models, thus the overlap would not be perfect even with the same type of model.
-We show all the attention maps for both models in Fig. \ref{fig:att_max_standard} and \ref{fig:att_max_moe} in the Appendix.
+Due to different initialization and learning dynamics, thus the overlap between the two models would not be perfect.
+Complete attention map visualizations can be found in Fig.~\ref{fig:att_max_standard} and \ref{fig:att_max_moe} in the appendix.\looseness=-1

-In addition, we visualize individual attention heads for the {\nameshort} model.
-An example is shown in Fig. \ref{fig:att_standard_moe_head_sum}.
-In addition to the attention map, we show the weight of the selected experts for both the value and output projection (denoted by V and O, respectively, on the sides of the attention map).
-Often it is possible to interpret the selection weights: here, the output experts specialize according to different operations, while the input ones distinguish numbers and closed parentheses.
-The attention map itself appears to distribute information about contiguous chunks of numbers.
-Similar plots for all heads are shown in Fig. \ref{fig:att_heads_moe} in the Appendix.
+In addition, we anlyze individual attention heads for {\nameshort}.
+We find that it is often possible to interpret the selection weights: on synthetic tasks, the output experts specialize according to different \textit{operations}, while the input ones distinguish numbers and closed parentheses.
+The attention map itself appears to distribute information about contiguous chunks of numbers (see Fig.~\ref{fig:att_heads_moe} in the appendix).

-The attention maps of the language models are difficult to interpret.
-However, we visualized the attention maps of the 47M parameter Transformer XL and the {\nameshort} model from Tab. \ref{tab:datasets}.
-We found them to be qualitatively similar.
+Attention maps of the language models are more difficult to interpret.
+However, we visualize the attention maps of the 47M parameter Transformer XL and the {\nameshort} model from Tab. \ref{tab:datasets}.
+We find them to be qualitatively similar.
 We also identified induction heads \citep{olsson2022context} in both models, some examples shown for {\nameshort} in Fig. \ref{fig:ind_moe} and for Transformer in Fig. \ref{fig:ind_trafo} in the appendix.
 Other typical vertical line-lined attention patterns are shown in Fig. \ref{fig:stripe_moe} and \ref{fig:stripe_trafo}.